devopsmalmo/meetups/README.md

 By adding your checkbox, you are approving DevOps Malmö Meetup group guidelines for speakers, guidelines can be found [here](guidelines.pdf).

+- [x] *2019-11-19* - Kubernetes Architecture for Beginners by Victor Zanabria
 - [x] *2019-11-04* - Introduction to Golang for DevOps by Stephen Rodriguez
 - [ ] *2019-10-21* - Use DevOps ways and architect strategies to run a 100k footrace by Lars Kronfält
 - [x] *2019-10-09* - Google Cloud Platform by Jonas Ahnstedt